 Since 2013, we have also introduced an official off-site, pre-erected camping area, Worthy View.

-2019 Worthy View, Tipi and Caravan/campervan bookings were taken by the Festival’s nominated booking agency, See Tickets, from 10am on Saturday 27th October 2018.
+2019 Worthy View, Tipi and Caravan/campervan bookings were taken by the Festival’s nominated booking agency, See Tickets.
 All these accommodation options are now completely Sold Out.
-Any cancellations will be offered in a resale in April 2019.
-Worthy View parking passes will be available as an add-on soon.

 In order to make an accommodation booking, you must already have a valid ticket booking for Glastonbury 2019.